sf-wdi-19-20/modules/w4_d1_2_mongo_mongoose_continued/README.md

 | GET | /api/phrases/:id | Get one phrase |
 | PUT | /api/phrases/:id | Update a phrase |
 | DELETE | /api/phrases/:id | Delete a phrase |

+**Note:** We can use `/api` to differentiate our API routes from any static routes in our application (like our root route `/`, which renders our `index.html`).
+The `/api` part of the routes is not required and is not a part of RESTful routing.

 ## CRUD Operations with Mongoose